Ria Formosa: Entertainment

 Little villages and towns in the area, such as Cabanas de Tavira, have a large number of bars, cafés and restaurants which are located along the riverfront and are also dotted around a couple of blocks inland.

-Annually, about 30,000 birds can be observed from Ria Formosa, since the region serves as a migratory corridor and contains some the last remaining nesting grounds in Europe for some bird species.
+Annually, about 30,000 birds can be observed from Ria Formosa, since the region serves as a migratory corridor and contains some of the last remaining nesting grounds in Europe for some bird species.

 There are also some towns in this area, whose names are: Fuzeta (which belongs to the municipality of Olhão), Santa Luzia, Cabanas de Tavira (these last two belonging to Tavira) and Cacela Velha (which belongs to Vila Real de Santo António).

 The area is served by public transport from Tavira to Cabanas, namely buses.
 The nearest train station is in nearby Conceição which is on the Tavira to Vila Real line.
 Trains stop there daily, but at irregular intervals.

 Islands and beaches

 Ria Formosa is located in the southernmost portion of the Algarve and continental Portugal and has a mild climate, with sunny days all year round.
 Because of these features, beaches in the Ria Formosa area are highly regarded.
 The majority of the islands of the Algarve are part of the wetland.
 These include Armona Island, Barreta Island, Cacela Island, Culatra Island and Tavira Island.
-It also hosts small communities such as Vale do Lobo, Cabanas de Tavira, Cacela Velha and Manta Rota.
+It also hosts small communities such as Quinta do Lago, Cabanas de Tavira, Cacela Velha and Manta Rota.
 Barril Beach attracts naturists.
 Tavira Island Beach has a campsite.